 The program is commonly extended for free to long-time members with good driving records.
-Drivers new to the insurance company or with less-than-stellar driving records may be able to add-on the service for an additional monthly fee.
+Drivers new to the insurance company or with less-than-stellar driving records may be able to add the service for an additional monthly fee.

 The following companies extend some form of accident forgiveness program to enrolled and eligible drivers:

-Lowering your rates after a surcharge
+Lowering your car insurance rates after an accident

 Frequently asked questions:

-If the costs to repair your damaged vehicle or at or just below the amount of your deductible, it’s smarter to forego filing an insurance claim.
+If the costs to repair your damaged vehicle are at or just below the amount of your deductible, it’s smarter to forego filing an insurance claim.
 Just be aware of your specific insurance provider’s procedures on reporting an incident.